masaki-norton/leetcode_problems/README.md

 while loop, such that it will not break when l, m, r are close to eachother.

 ### 74 Search 2D Matrix
+Two set of binary searches.
+First searches which array should be looked at,\
+and the second searches if the target is in that array.
+Again, with any binary\
+search, its important to know what the while loop escape mechanism is, and what\
+exactly l,m,r would be when that loop exits.

+### 875 Koko Eating Bananas
+The search space is between 1 and the largest pile in the piles.
+Use a helper method to determine if the eaating speed is quick enough, and throw out half the search space accordingly.
+Note that, because an "equal" amount is acceptable, i.e., if the bananaks are eaten as the guard arrives, this is considered possible, our return case is >= instead of > in the helper method, and our loop runs from l <= r not l < r.
+This puts us at the solutin where the helper method returns false, so we return m + 1 for a guaranteed success.

+### 153 Search Minimum in Sorted Array
+Binary search is all about shrinking the search space by half the space at a time.
+This problem is centered around sructuring the if else statements such that the correct side of data is thrown out.

 ### 1404 Number of Steps to Reduce Binary Number to 1
 Adding binary was easier converting it to an integer and reversing.\